-Although most motions and applications can’t be dealt with in a family proceeding prior to the triage conference, The Court of Queen’s Bench Rules lists some exceptions.
+Although most motions and applications can’t be dealt with in a family proceeding prior to the triage conference, The Court of King’s Bench Rules lists some exceptions.
 The following can be dealt with prior:

 Due to changes to the family court system on February 1, 2019, a motion for support can no longer be heard by the court until after the triage conference.
 To get a triage conference date, you must first attend triage screening court by filing the following forms: